FlexMeasures/flexmeasures-client/README.rst

 To create a local instance of FlexMeasures, follow the `FlexMeasures documentation <https://flexmeasures.readthedocs.io/en/latest/index.html>`_.
 Registering to a hosted FlexMeasures instance instead can be done through `Seita BV <https://seita.nl/>`_.

+In this example we are connecting to ``localhost:5000``, To connect to a different host add the host in the initialization of the client.

 Install using ``pip``::

     pip install flexmeasures-client